Atlassian Co. (NASDAQ:TEAM) CEO Scott Farquhar Sells 8,614 Shares

 Atlassian Co.
-(NASDAQ:TEAM – Get Rating) CEO Scott Farquhar sold 8,614 shares of the stock in a transaction that occurred on Monday, April 3rd.
-The stock was sold at an average price of $165.05, for a total value of $1,421,740.70.
-Following the completion of the transaction, the chief executive officer now directly owns 519,112 shares of the company’s stock, valued at approximately $85,679,435.60.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+(NASDAQ:TEAM – Get Rating) CEO Scott Farquhar sold 8,614 shares of the firm’s stock in a transaction on Monday, April 10th.
+The shares were sold at an average price of $156.31, for a total value of $1,346,454.34.
+Following the completion of the transaction, the chief executive officer now owns 484,656 shares of the company’s stock, valued at approximately $75,756,579.36.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Scott Farquhar also recently made the following trade(s):